Friday, January 30, 2009

 3. Turn the dough onto a lightly floured surface and knead gently for 1-2 minutes or until smooth.
 Shape into an 18cm disc and place on tray.
 Use a sharp knife that has been dipped in flour to mark 8 wedges on top.
 Dust the damper with a little extra flour and bake in preheated oven for 30 minutes or until the damper is cooked through and sounds hollow when tapped on the base.
 Transfer to a wire rack for 5 minutes to cool slightly.
 Serve warm or at room temperature.

-and surrounded with hot wood coals.
+* Note: Damper was traditionally made in a cast-iron pot with a lid, called a "camp oven".
+The entire pot was either covered in hot wood coals or the camp oven was placed in a hole in the ground and surrounded with hot wood coals.
 It was usually served with tea made in a billy over the camp fire.
 Damper was originally made with plain flour, salt and water.
 Adding butter and self-raising flour came later on and gives a much tastier result.

 Pavlova